 - Better careers advice – Learners deserve high-quality, tailored information such as up-to-date industry and labour market information, the destination of learners and the quality and likely returns of courses.
 This would support more informed choices for students and make institutions more accountable for the destinations of their graduates.

 - Value for money - Tuition fees should also be reduced across the board with bursaries and grants better targeted to students from lower income families.

-- Expansion of higher level courses - We need to see expansion of higher and degree apprenticeships, high-quality provision at Level 4 and 5, and sandwich courses that allow students to combine higher education and work.
+- Expansion of higher level vocational courses - We need to see expansion of the range of high-quality provision at Level 4 and 5, higher and degree apprenticeships and sandwich courses which allow students to combine higher education and work.